noahlange/arc-rpg/content/04-Skills/02-Using-skills.md

 Skills are Rank & Progress scores and follow the same rules as others.

 When a character’s skill is tested—or **checked**—they can choose whether or not to apply a relevant focus.
 If so, the rank of the skill and its focus are summed.
 If not, the skill rank alone is used.

-For normal conditions, that value is the so-called Target Number (TN) for the skill check.
-The TN is compared to the result of a :d20: roll.
-Rolling at or below a skill check’s TN is a success—the character accomplishes what they set out to do.
-Rolling above the TN is a failure, and the character's attempt fails.
+That value (in addition to any circumstantial modifiers) is the so-called Target Number (TN) for the skill check.
+Upon rolling a :d20:, the result is compared to the TN.
+Rolling at or below the TN is a success; the character accomplishes what they set out to do.
+Rolling _above_ the TN is a failure, and the character's attempt does not succeed.

 > Example: Foo shoots (Guns 16) at Bar, who attempts to dodge (Evade 12).
 Foo rolls a 4 and succeeds.
 Bar rolls 13 and fails.
 Foo hits Bar.